tsnellgrove/dark_castle3/doc/story.md

 Updated Backstory Outline:
     Willie & Nana:
-        An adventureous spirit and a beautiful, cozy-making baker born for each other Update Willie's middle name to Herbert (Burt's namesake) After Willie's passing, Nana took the hand of the castle copiest to avoid ruin Both escaped to the local village before the fall; Nana hid her baking skills to avoid recognition
+        An adventureous spirit and a beautiful, cozy-making baker born for each other Inspiration for Nana includes the love interst from "Stranger than Fiction" Update Willie's middle name to Herbert (Burt's namesake) After Willie's passing, Nana took the hand of the castle copiest to avoid ruin Both escaped to the local village before the fall; Nana hid her baking skills to avoid recognition